 It’s more likely that a few Pied Crows (2 or more??) are present in the area and are moving around between northern Morocco and southern Iberia and as far away as Porto in northern Portugal.
 However, it’s difficult to confirm this without individually marking these birds by colour rings for example.

 - Rachid photographed a Pied Crow at the town of Fnideq on 10 October 2015 (photo 4).
 It was most likely the same individual we saw last March.

-Rachid El Khamlichi & Mohamed Amezian
+Rachid El Khamlichi (all photos) & Mohamed Amezian